Instruction in concert dance techniques for adults. Explore alignment, order of operations, anchoring, initiation, musicality, and more.

 The wrapped position sur le cou-de-pied should be pain free.
 The details of how you get there make the difference.

 I have long been enthralled by teachers who are capable of transforming their pupils’ experience of space.
-The best teachers achieve this not so much through altering the physical setting of instruction, but by enhancing dancers’ awareness and engagement with their own bodies and each other.
-After more than 15 years as a dance teacher, I finally felt confident that I had the knack for making that magic happen.
-In packed classes dancers would breathe deeply and with intention, allowing themselves to become fully present and thereby transforming our shared space as a community of creative movers.
+The best teachers achieve this not so much through altering the physical setting of instruction, but by enhancing students' awareness and engagement with their own bodies and each other.
+After more than 15 years as an educator in the movement studio, I finally felt confident that I had the knack for making that magic happen.
+In packed classes students would breathe deeply and with intention, allowing themselves to become fully present and thereby transforming our shared space as a community of creative movers.
 When class would end with révérence and a big round of applause, I would watch with satisfaction as classmates exchanged sweaty hugs and cheerful face-to-face conversation.

 Obviously, COVID-19 transformed our sense of space that the scene I’ve described sounded less like a magical pedagogical moment than an invitation for infection.
 Our traditional teaching spaces and ways of being together seemed unsafe for the foreseeable future.
 Nevertheless, I continued connecting with students in the ways that really count.